q-0q/website/public/markdown/psn.md

 };
 ```

-`SectionGroup`s are essentially a timeline that lets me declare a series of configurations that are used throughout the duration of a state.
+SectionGroups are essentially a timeline that lets me declare a series of configurations that are used throughout the duration of a state.
 So, given this configuration:

 ```c#
 var hitboxes = new SectionGroup<Hit>()